MokretsovD/ESP-Home-Configurations/packages/device-configs/README-electricity-meter.md

 - OBIS-compliant smart meters
 - IEC 62056-21 protocol
 - ESPHome version 2024.6.0 or later
+- ESP8266 platforms (tested and verified)
-- ESP8266 and ESP32 platforms
+- ESP32 platforms (compiles successfully but not tested on real hardware)

 ## Contributing